Pletenica/Between-Worlds/README.md

 This two levels are a small example of four differents dimensions where each of them has diferents mechanics.

 ### Controls
--W for jump, climb and swim downwards.
+-W for jump, double jump, climb and swim downwards.

 -A for left direction(backward).